zhangmx1997/fse21-jsisolate-artifact/README.md

 In the released version, JSIsolate only isolate scripts in the main frames to improve the reliability of first-party JavaScript code.

-JSIsolate is implemented on Chromium (version 71.0.3578.98) and have been tested on Debian 9.11 (stretch).
+JSIsolate is implemented on Chromium (version 71.0.3578.98) and has been tested on Debian 9.11 (stretch).

 The repository has been archived [here](https://doi.org/10.5281/zenodo.5091634), with a DOI of __10.5281/zenodo.5091634__.